r0b-/project-template-next-ts/README.md

 3. cd `project-template-next-ts`
 4. Install dependencies: `yarn`
 5. Optional for WebStorm/PHPStorm:<br>
-    - Install or activate plugins: 'tslint', 'styled-components', 'TypeScript spec file generator / navigator'
+    - Install or activate plugins: 'tslint', 'styled-components', 'TypeScript spec file generator / navigator'.
-    - To use the integrated test runner add a 'Jest' run configuration and add `--watch` to 'Jest options'
+    - To use the integrated test runner add a 'Jest' run configuration.
+For continuous running tests add `--watch` to 'Jest options'.
-    - To use the integrated code analysis enable TSLint under 'Languages & Frameworks > TypeScript > TSLint'
+    - To use the integrated code analysis enable TSLint under 'Languages & Frameworks > TypeScript > TSLint'.
     - Hide generated js files with right-click on project folder and select 'Hide ignored files'.
 (Edit .gitignore for more locations.)

 ### Available Scripts